johnmcraig/employee-manager/README.md

 # Employee List
-> An employee data form with full CRUD functionality using Vue.js and/or Angular 8, and Asp.Net Core
+> An employee data form with full CRUD functionality using Vue.js and/or Angular 8 with and Asp.Net Core

 ## Scope
-This is a project to demonstrate extending existing conecepts into larger projects.
+This is a project to demonstrate extending conecepts into larger projects.
 It is an employee contact form for data entry using Vue SPA or Angular SPA front-end.

 ## Development Stack
 The application was built using the following: